Partners Group (PGHN): Analysis of the Swiss Private Equity Leader

 Valuation: a mixed picture

-With a market capitalisation of CHF 21.36 billion and a sharply lower share price, Partners Group's valuation warrants careful analysis.
+With a market capitalisation of CHF 23,702 million and a share price that remains well below its all-time highs, Partners Group's valuation warrants careful analysis.
 The table below summarises the main ratios against 2017 levels and current sector averages:

 RatioPGHN 2026Industry 2026PGHN 2017

 The picture is nuanced.
-On an earnings basis, Partners Group now trades at a discount to its industry average (P/E 16.96 vs 23.21) — an unprecedented situation in my coverage of this stock.
-The P/FCF (14.82) is now slightly below the sector average (15.91), which also represents a radical shift.
-These moves are a direct result of the share price correction rather than any deterioration in fundamentals, as the 2025 results are solid.
-The P/S remains above the industry (7.66 vs 5.75), consistent with significantly superior margins.
+On an earnings basis, Partners Group continues to trade at a discount to its industry average (P/E 18.82 vs 24.74) — a situation that has remained unusual in recent years.
+The P/FCF (16.45) is now virtually at parity with the sector average (16.41), a sign that the free cash flow discount has gradually closed as the share price has recovered.
+The P/S remains above the industry (8.50 vs 6.10), consistent with significantly superior margins.

-The key concern remains the price-to-book ratio (P/B) at 9.82 versus 1.57 for the industry — six times higher.
+The key concern remains the price-to-book ratio (P/B) at 10.90 versus 1.64 for the industry — nearly seven times higher.
 This is, however, a structural characteristic of alternative asset managers: their value lies in their teams, reputation and deal access, not in tangible assets.
 That said, it does not offset the absence of a margin of safety for a strict value investor.

-Finally, a Piotroski F-Score of 5/9 signals adequate — if not outstanding — financial strength, while an Altman Z-Score of 5.46 sits well above the distress threshold, confirming an overall sound financial position.
+Finally, a Piotroski F-Score of 5/9 signals adequate — if not outstanding — financial strength, while an Altman Z-Score of 5.79 sits well above the distress threshold, confirming an overall sound financial position — a slight improvement compared with the data from earlier in the year.

 Frequently asked questions about Partners Group (PGHN)